mzesri/flight-sensor-demo/README.md

    Now you are able to receive the flight data nad send the flight data to the mqtt server at a fixed interval.
 You can use the MQTTLens (https://chrome.google.com/webstore/detail/mqttlens/hemojaaeigabkbcookmlgmdigohjobjm?hl=en) to connect to the Mqtt broker and subscribe to your topic.

-## Set up a GeoEvent server to publish the flight info in JSON format to feature services.
+## Set up a GeoEvent server to publish the flight info in JSON format to feature services

 This is assuming you have access to and the knowledge of the ArcGIS server and GeoEvent extension.
 This is really the focus of this exercise since this demo is created for the IoT session of the Esri DevSummit.
 Also, a word of caution: consider the access level of the features.
 If you want people to see the features outside your firewall, you may want to use a ArcGIS Server that is assessible from outside the firewall.